NinadJog/haskell-artifact-search/README.md

 Cell ranges are specified by their top left and bottom right cell addresses, spearated by a space.
 For example, "1B 2C" indicates the cells 1B, 1C, 2B, 2C as shown in the following figure.

 An artifact can occupy at most 4 contiguous cells.
 For example, "1B 2C" can be an artifact's cells, as can "3D 4D" (2 cells; horizontal), "5B 7B" (3 cells; vertical) and "4E 4E" (just 1 cell).
+But "1A 7A" cannot be an artifact because the range contains more than 4 cells.

-The artifact locations appear in a comma-separate order.
+The artifact locations appear in a comma-separated order.
 For example, "3D 4D,1B 2C" are the cell ranges of two artifacts.

-The list of searched cells is separated by a space, for example: "5B 4D 3D 5E 4E" and can appear in any order.
+The list of searched cells is separated by a space, for example: "5B 4D 3D 5E 4E".
+The cells can appear in any order.
 Here's an example problem and its solution.

 <Example TBD>

 ## Solution

 The Haskell solution presented here is the "happy-path" solution.
-It assumes that all functions have the correct input; it assumes that the artifacts and searched strings have the correct syntax and the ranges are valid ones.
+It assumes that all functions have the correct input and that the artifacts and searched strings have the correct syntax and the ranges are valid ones.

+Here's the happy-path solution: [ArtifactGrid.hs](ArtifactGrid.hs)

-In the future I plan to implement a "sad-path" solution which will handle errors, hopefully transparently by using monads.
+In the future I plan to implement a "sad-path" solution which will handle errors and Maybes transparently using monads.
 The happy-path solution is a first attempt at getting the algorithm right.
+I'll keep the sad-path solution separate from the happy-path one so you can compare the two.

+## Algorithm

+Given a list of artifacts such as "1B 2C,2D 4D", what information can we extract?

+We can tell that it contains 2 artifacts, the first of which contains 4 cells (1B, 1C, 2B, 2C) and the second contains 3 (2D, 3D, 4D).

+Should we store all this information?
+And how should we store it (in what kind of data structure) so that its cell locations and artifact cell counts can be compared easily with the cells from the searched string to find the solution?

+## Implementation

+(Given a range such as "1B 2C", the *getArtCells* function calculates the addresses of the all the cells in the range and returns them in a list.)